University Innovation Lab

 - Employing cross-functional teams

-The Innovation Lab will break down academic and professional silos by joining faculty/student expertise in business, science, engineering, innovation and design.
-The lab will foster existing cutting-edge research and high-tech resources to accelerate innovation.
+The Innovation Scholars break down academic and professional silos by joining faculty/student expertise in business, science, engineering, innovation and design.
+The program fosters existing cutting-edge research and high-tech resources to accelerate innovation.